-Obtain regulatory approval for entinostat in combination with hormone therapy in advanced breast cancer.
-Under sponsorship and funding support from the NCI, ECOG-ACRIN plans to conduct a 600 patient Phase 3 clinical trial testing exemestane plus entinostat, which we refer to as EE, versus exemestane plus placebo, which we refer to as EP, in HR-positive men and postmenopausal women with hormone refractory, advanced breast cancer.
-We are supporting the Phase 3 clinical trial under a CRADA with the NCI and a separate agreement with ECOG-ACRIN.
-ECOG-ACRIN activated the trial in March 2014 and we expect patient enrollment to begin in the second quarter of 2014 with PFS data expected in mid-2017.
+- Obtain regulatory approval for entinostat in combination with hormone therapy in advanced breast cancer.
+Under sponsorship from the NCI, we and ECOG-ACRIN plan to conduct a 600 patient Phase 3 clinical trial testing exemestane plus entinostat, which we refer to as EE, versus exemestane plus placebo, which we refer to as EP, in ER+ postmenopausal, hormone refractory, advanced breast cancer patients.
+We expect the trial to begin enrolling patients in the first half of 2014 with PFS data expected in mid-2017.
 The protocol for the Phase 3 clinical trial was reviewed and agreed upon by the FDA under a SPA agreement with the NCI in January 2014.
-We believe that the submission of the results of the Phase 3 clinical trial, if successful, would be sufficient for regulatory approval of entinostat in the U.S. as a treatment for HR-positive men and postmenopausal women with advanced breast cancer who have progressed following their most recent non-steroidal aromatase inhibitor treatment.

-- Capitalize on our identification of potential biomarkers for entinostat.
+We believe that the submission of the results of the Phase 3 clinical trial, if successful, would be sufficient for regulatory approval of entinostat as a treatment for postmenopausal women with ER+ advanced breast cancer who have progressed following their most recent nonsteroidal aromatase inhibitor treatment. - Capitalize on our identification of biomarkers for entinostat.
 Cancer is a diverse disease that in some cases may be characterized by specific molecular, genetic and epigenetic changes that drive tumor growth in patients.
 Identification of biomarkers may predict which of these changes in patients can be targeted by specific cancer therapies, such as entinostat.
 This provides an opportunity to maximize clinical effectiveness in the target patient population while minimizing needless exposure in those not predicted to respond.
-In our completed Phase 2b clinical trials in breast and lung cancer, we identified potential biomarkers for subsets of patients that experienced improved clinical outcomes with entinostat when compared to patients in the control arm.
-For our breast cancer indication, we are planning to further analyze the biomarker in our Phase 2 and Phase 3 clinical trials.
-For NSCLC, we plan to conduct a randomized Phase 2 clinical trial in the future to further study the patient biomarker enrichment strategy. - Expand the clinical and commercial breadth of entinostat in breast cancer, lung cancer and other indications.
+In our completed Phase 2b clinical trials in breast and lung cancer, we identified biomarkers for subsets of patients that experienced improved clinical outcomes with entinostat when compared to patients in the control arm.
+For our breast cancer indication, we are planning to confirm and validate the biomarker in our Phase 2 and Phase 3 clinical trials.
+For NSCLC, we plan to conduct a randomized Phase 2 clinical trial in the future to confirm the patient biomarker enrichment strategy. - Expand the clinical and commercial breadth of entinostat in breast cancer, lung cancer and other indications.
 We believe that there are many opportunities for expanding the indications in which entinostat may target epigenetic mechanisms of resistance to therapies.
-We and our collaborators currently have eleven studies, consisting of nine ongoing and two planned, that are designed to provide clinical proof-of-concept for promising opportunities that we have identified in breast cancer, lung cancer and other indications.
-These studies do not require additional support from us and are being or will be conducted through our NCI collaboration with additional support from the Stand Up To Cancer funding initiative.
+We and our collaborators currently have nine studies, consisting of eight ongoing and one planned, that are designed to provide clinical proof-of-concept for promising opportunities that we have identified in breast cancer, lung cancer and other indications.
+These studies do not require additional financial support from us and are being or will be conducted through our NCI collaboration with additional support from the Stand Up To Cancer funding initiative.
 Data from these studies are expected in the second half of 2015.